ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ### FIFO Guarantee

-If a process sends message `m2` after `m1`, then any processing delivering both of these messages must deliver `m1` first.
+If a process sends message `m2` after `m1`, then any process delivering both of these messages must deliver `m1` first.

 A violation of this guarantee is a FIFO anomaly: